-ENGLISH: EXTENSION COURSE 1 (AND 2) Unit Value Category Board Developed Course 1 (or the possibility of 2 in Year 12) A Prerequisites: For a student to be eligible to study the Extension One Exclusions: English English course, they will need to be enrolled in the Advanced English Standard; English course and should be ranked in the top 50 of the Stage 5 Year 10 English EAL/D; English Studies. course.
-In Year 12, for a student to be eligible to study the Extension Two English course, they will need to be enrolled in the Advanced English course and the Extension One English course.
-They will also need to have demonstrated a strong aptitude for writing in a type of text, resear ching and be highly organised.
+ENGLISH: EXTENSION COURSE 1 (AND 2) Unit Value ATAR Category Board Developed Course , possibility of Year 12) А Prerequisites: For a student to be eligible to study the Extension One course, they will need to be enrolled in the Advanced English course a should be ranked in the top 40 of the Stage 5 Year 10 English course.
+I 12, for a student to be eligible to study the Extension Two English course will need to be enrolled in the Advanced English course and the Extension Course.
+They will also need to have demonstrated a strong apt nd n Year rse, they sion One English Standard; D; English Studies.

+for writing in a type of text, researching and be highly organised.
+Students will be invited to elect Extension 2 English.

 The English Extension course provides students who undertake Advanced English and are accomplished in their use of English with the opportunity to extend their use of language and self-expression in creative and critical ways.
 The course is designed for students with an interest in literature and a desire to pursue specialised study of English.
 Through engaging with increasingly complex concepts through a broad range of literature, from a range of contexts, students refine their understanding and appreciation of the cultural roles and the significance of texts and about the way that literature shapes and reflects the global world.